Clearing price distributions in call auctions: Prediction of the closing price distribution

-One could wonder how the market clearing model performs if the extreme beta distribution for order flow imbalance is replaced by Poisson order flow (this essentially corresponds to the call auction model of Toke \cite{Toke15}).
+One could wonder how the market clearing model performs if the extreme beta distribution for order flow imbalance is replaced by Poisson order flow (this essentially corresponds to the call auction model of \cite{Toke15}).
 To investigate this option, we performed exactly the same analysis using the estimated clearing price distribution (as in definition \ref{def:estcpdist}) to obtain a sample of quantiles, but now with Poisson order flow: $(N_A,N_B) \sim \text{Pois}(50) \times \text{Pois}(50)$.
-Figure \ref{fig:tokeqq} shows the corresponding QQ-plot for one of the stocks (Airbus SE).
+Figure \ref{fig:tokeqq} shows the corresponding QQ-plot for one of the stocks (Airbus SE), similar results are obtained for the other stocks.
 The Poisson order flow, expressing the conviction that the orderflow imbalance $\alpha$ does not display great stochastic fluctuation around $\alpha=\frac12$, leads to a clearing price distribution that extremely underestimates the tails (even worse than the log-normal model).
 It turns out that the extreme order flow distributions are necessary to capture the tails of closing price distributions, underlining the limitations of Poisson order flow.

 We conclude that the detailed shape of estimated clearing price distributions from the market clearing model (with peaks and troughs as in the right panel of figure~\ref{fig:realprices}) is informative for the relation between the price of an order and the corresponding execution probability, while uni-modal shapes like those of the log-normal distribution are not.
 Furthermore, we conclude that Poisson order flow does not display enough stochastic fluctuation to capture the tails of the observed randomness in closing prices, emphasizing the relevance of extreme order flow distributions.